Debugging human systems

 Reducing Communication Friction

-How can we communicate without losing meaning—or patience?
+How can we communicate without losing meaning — or momentum?

 week 3